flipperdevices/flipperzero-firmware/README.md

 Latest Updates:
 - Removed [Embedded arm-none-eabi toolchain (By drunkbatya)](https://github.com/flipperdevices/flipperzero-firmware/pull/1351) causing issues on compile.
-- Latest updates from DEV b3767d1
+- Latest updates from DEV b3767d1 (fbt fixes and support for MIFARE Classic 1K chipsets from the INFINEON manufacturer)

 **Special Instructions:**
 - Download these files into the subghz/assets folder on your SD card.
 Edit the two `_map` files to contain your specific subghz (.SUB) files.